-There's something completely enticing about les femmes françaises.
-They're the antitheses to the Kardashian/Jenners (think fewer drawn-on lips and more fresh-out-of-bed beauty).
+There's something completely enticing about les femmes Françaises.
+Their regimens are the antitheses to effortful beauty routines (think fewer drawn-on lips and more fresh-out-of-bed looks).
 In fact, the French approach to beauté is more of an afterthought—an "I literally just woke up like this" stance.
 French women have made minimal-effort beauty chic, which is something we can totally get behind and fully appreciate (especially on mornings when dry shampoo is our last hope).

 While no-poo shampoos are gaining a lot of traction as of late, Christophe Robin's been selling a much-loved formula for over 20 years.
 His lemon-scented, lather-free mask is a French staple, Robin explains.
 "It takes a little effort, but it keeps the hair color intact, nourishing the hair and scalp."

 Leonor Greyl tells us that French actress and singer Isabelle Adjani swears by this shampoo.
 "I wash my hair every two days with the shampoo Crème Moelle de Bamboo from Leonor Greyl.
-Then, once a week, I nourish my hair with their amazing Masque Quintessence ($145)."
+Then, once a week, I nourish my hair with their amazing Masque Quintessence ($145)," she says.
 Curious as to why the latter is so pricey?
 We've got the answer.

 Also, model and actress Aymeline Valade loves the brand's serum, saying that it "protects and hydrates [her] hair."
 Just two pumps help de-frizz and revitalize damaged strands (but if, like most French women, you're digging the frizz appreciation movement, you can skip this step).